Confidential issues

 Confidential issue indicators

 Confidential issues are visually different from regular issues in a few ways.
-In the issues list and boards, you can see the confidential ( ) icon next to issues marked as confidential.
+In the Issues and Issue boards pages, you can see the confidential () icon next to issues marked as confidential.

 If you don’t have enough permissions, you cannot see confidential issues at all.